 - What will you do if it’s discovered that a worker or customer has been diagnosed with COVID-19?

 - Do you have a list of FAQs or additional information that addresses moving during COVID-19 that I can review before I schedule my move with you?

-Avoiding in-person contact is an important step in limiting the spread of COVID-19.
-Virtual survey offers an alternative to the traditional in-person moving estimate allowing you to walk an estimator through your home remotely using video chat on your mobile device.
+Virtual survey offers an alternative to the traditional in-person moving estimate allowing you to remotely walk an estimator through your home using video chat on your mobile device.

 Check with your moving company to find out how you can best prepare for their virtual quote process.
 If you choose to try our Virtual Survey tool, here are a few things you can do to prepare for your remote estimate:

 - Make sure your phone or tablet is fully charged.